evothings/evothings-studio/README.md

 2. Clone this repository and enter it `git clone git@github.com:evothings/evothings-studio.git && cd evothings-studio`.

+3. Run `npm run libs` to download all needed js libraries that are not npm modules.

+4. Run `npm run devdeps` to get all needed npm dependencies for development and building.

-3. Run `npm run deps` to get all needed dependencies.
+5. Run `npm run deps` to get all needed npm dependencies for the application.

-4. Build installers `npm run dist`, you will find them in the `dist` directory.
+6. Build installers `npm run dist`, you will find them in the `dist` directory.

 ## Info